TurboWarp/docs/docs/website/how-it-works.md

 }
 ```

 Whenever Scratch executes any block, it has to do a lot of things:

- - It has to look up the block's opcode, to see what code it has to run
+ - It has to look up the block using its ID and which function the block's opcode corresponds to.
- - It has to figure out whether the block has any inputs or fields (similar but different), and evaluate those if it has any.
-Inputs themselves are blocks that also have to be executed the same as any other, and so are their inputs, and so on.
- - It has to see whether or not there is another block to execute after the current one
- - It has to maintain an internal stack and other state to know what block it's executing at what time
- - It has to constantly check to make sure that no scripts have changed
+ - If the block has any inputs, those are also blocks, and must be run first.
+ - Scratch scripts can be yielded, so all of this has to happen in a way that can be paused and resumed later.
+ - Scratch scripts can also be changed at any time so it's harder to cache everything ahead of time.
- - etc. There is a *lot* going on in Scratch whenever it executes even a single block
+ - etc. There is a *lot* going on in Scratch whenever it executes even a single block.

 The code that does all this is written in JavaScript.
 Your browser is already doing a similar variety of tasks whenever it executes any JavaScript code (it's much more complicated, don't worry too much about it), but now the overhead of the interpreter has to be added on top of that.

-TurboWarp's compiler removes all of that overhead by converting scripts directly to JavaScript functions, for example, something like this:
+TurboWarp's compiler removes all of that overhead by converting scripts directly to JavaScript functions, for example, the above script becomes:

 ```js
 const b0 = stage.variables["`jEk@4|i[#Fk?(8x)AV.-my variable"];